jmcphers/k5hoa/README.md

     hugo server --theme=sunblind

 The Sunblind theme actually has nothing to do with Kingsgate 5.
-It's named in honor of [Tim Hecker](http://www.sunblind.net/), who produces extremely wonderful music, later forays into questionable souncd sources such as organs and choirs notwithstanding.
+It's named in honor of [Tim Hecker](http://www.sunblind.net/), who produces extremely wonderful music, later forays into questionable sound sources such as organs and choirs notwithstanding.

 Nothing specific to the HOA should be in the theme.